The Dave Garroway Show (TV program)

 The Dave Garroway Show is an American television variety program that was broadcast on NBC from October 2, 1953, to June 25, 1954.

 Overview

 Vincent Terrace's Encyclopedia of Television Shows, 1925 through 2010 described the show as "A casual program of music, songs, and chatter."
 The 30-minute program was broadcast on Friday nights at 8 p.m.
 Eastern Time.

 As the title indicated, Dave Garroway was the host.
 For the nine months that the program aired on Friday evenings, he was also host of the Today morning program.
-Other regulars on the program were Jack Haskell, Jill Corey, Cliff Norton, and Shirley Hammer, along with dancers Ken Spaulding and Diane Sinclair.
+Other regulars on the program were Jack Haskell, Jill Corey, Cliff Norton, and Shirley Harmer, along with dancers Ken Spaulding and Diane Sinclair.
 Skitch Henderson directed the music.

 Guest performers included Patrice Munsel and Ethel Waters.

 Production

 Charlie Andrews produced and wrote the program; Mike Zeamer was the initial director.
 He resigned in October 1953, citing a personity conflict with choreographer Edith Barstow.
 Bob Banner succeeded him.
 Pontiac Motors sponsored it.
 It was replaced by The Marriage.